-7. EQUITY COMPENSATION PLANS
+8. EQUITY COMPENSATION PLANS

-As of March 31, 2007, the Company had two equity compensation plans: the 2001 Stock Option Plan (the "2001 Plan") and the 2005 Equity Incentive Plan (the "2005 Plan").
-The 2001 plan is no longer used for granting options.
+As of June 30, 2007, the Company had two equity compensation plans: the 2001 Stock Option Plan (the "2001 Plan") and the 2005 Equity Incentive Plan (the "2005 Plan").
+The 2001 plan is no longer used for the granting of options.

 Under the 2005 Plan, the Board of Directors may grant incentive stock options to employees and any parent or subsidiary's employees, and may grant nonstatutory stock options, stock purchase rights, restricted stock, stock appreciation rights, performance units or performance shares to employees, directors and consultants of the Company and any parent or subsidiary's employees, directors and consultants.
-The administrator (which is made up of the Company's board of directors or a committee of the board) has the power to determine the terms of any awards, including the exercise price of options, the number of shares subject to each award, the exercisability of the awards and the form of consideration.
+The administrator (which is made up of the

+Company's board of directors or a committee of the board) has the power to determine the terms of any awards, including the exercise price of options, the number of shares subject to each award, the exercisability of the awards and the form of consideration.

-Options granted under the 2001 and 2005 Plans generally expire 10 years from the date of grant (5 years for persons owning more than 10% of the voting power of all classes of stock).
+Options granted under the 2001 and 2005 Plans generally expire 10 years from the date of grant.
 Options granted from the 2001 plan are generally exercisable beginning one year from the date of grant in cumulative yearly amounts of 25% of the shares granted.
 Options granted from the 2005 plan generally vest at a rate of 25% on the first anniversary date and ratably each month thereafter.
-Certain options are exercisable upon grant and the underlying unvested shares are subject to the Company's repurchase right as stated in the applicable plan agreement.
+Certain options issued were exercisable upon grant and the underlying unvested shares are subject to the Company's repurchase right as stated in the applicable plan agreement.

-Under the 2005 Plan, 2,748,122 shares of common stock were reserved for issuance as of March 31, 2007.
+Under the 2005 Plan, 2,775,751 shares of common stock were reserved for issuance as of June 30, 2007.
 In addition, the shares reserved for issuance under the 2005 plan include (a) shares reserved but unissued under the 2001 Plan as of August 10, 2005, (b) shares returned to the 2001 Plan as the result of termination of options or the repurchase of shares issued under such plan, and (c) annual increases in the number of shares available for issuance on the first day of each year equal to the lesser of: